 Speaking of which, my bonus tip to help yourself is to be confident and get the word out about your business.

 Ask people and other businesses in your community to help advertise your business.
-For example, strike an agreement with your town’s florist, or beauty saloon, or bridal dress shop to recommend you, or let you leave a sample album, or a few sample photos.
-Perhaps you can go quid-pro-quo and one of those businesses would benefit themselves from their product having some good pictures taken.
+For example, strike an agreement with your town’s florist, beauty saloon, or bridal dress shop to recommend you, or let you leave a sample album or a few sample photos.
+Perhaps you can go quid-pro-quo, and one of those businesses would benefit from their product having some good pictures taken.

-Using albums or photo books with images of your couple and blank pages can be a great way to create a unique wedding heirloom and extra incentive to your couples by making them a high-quality guest signing book.
+Using albums or photo books with images of your couple and blank pages can be a great way to create a unique wedding heirloom and an extra incentive for your couples by making them a high-quality guest signing book.

 Remember, the most beautiful diamond can only be one that’s been mined; been seen.

-You could be the most skilled and artistic photographer but if your word isn’t out people won’t even know you’re there.
-Even if you don’t believe that you’re the best – act like; advertise like it.
+You could be the most skilled and artistic photographer, but if your word isn’t out, people won’t even know you’re there.
+So even if you don’t believe that you’re the best – act like; advertise like it.

-As a professional photographer you have skills that are highly sought after and valuable.
+As a professional photographer, you have highly sought-after and valuable skills.
 You possess more than just a knack for taking good photos, but also an artistic eye – which is invaluable.

 Take full advantage of this as you look to market your business and make a name for yourself.
-Be yourself and don’t ever go too far out of character, but don’t shy away from trying different things and offering a variety of products.
+Be yourself and don’t ever go too far out of character, but don’t shy away from trying different things and offering various products.